jumpinjackie/forge-e33-mod/design/COLORLESS.md

  - In the game, a Troubador uses its horn to buff the enemy party.
  - Mechanically, I've mapped this to a basic nevron lord buff effect.
+ - 21/10/2025: Added lord haste effect to match its character sheet.